mainej/schema-voyager/doc/sources.md

   ,,,]
 ```

-Read on to learn about the sources Schema Voyager understands and how it merges them.
+Read on to learn about the different kinds of sources and how Schema Voyager merges them.

 ## How to use with `schema-voyager.cli`